cbeams/spring-framework-2.5.x/samples/petportal/readme.txt

 Many portal platforms have an "automatic" deployment process that will make the necessary modifications to the webapp for you.
 Make sure you carefully review the resulting web.xml file after it is deployed.
-Some of these deployment tools will mangle listeners or the ViewRenderServlet and break the example.
+Some of these deployment tools will mangle listeners or the ViewRendererServlet and break the example.
 It is generally safer to learn how to deploy the webapp yourself and do it by hand or with a custom ant script.